 These are easiest to think of as a complete picture.

 They are slightly compressed like a JPEG photo file is compressed but they are as close to a complete image as you will get.

 These are incomplete pictures and only contain the information that has changed since the last I-Picture or the last P-Picture.

-These ones are the most highly compressed because they can use information from previous I- or P-Pictures and forward I- or P-Pictures for reference in playback.
-This is a huge advantage over MPEG2 in calculating motion and so retaining smoothness in a much smaller file size.
+These ones are the most highly compressed (had the most data discarded) because they can use information from previous I or P-Pictures and forward I or P-Pictures for reference in playback.

 So what the hell does that all mean!